-A common myth about HA is it only happens to college athletes who exercise hours a day, or those who are suffering with eating disorders who are dangerously underweight.
-But the truth is it can happen to anyone who winds up in an energy imbalance.
+A common myth about hypothalamic amenorrhea is it only happens to college athletes or those who are suffering with eating disorders who are very lean or underweight.
+But the truth is, it can happen to anyone who winds up in an energy imbalance.

-There’s no magic number—be it hours of exercise per week, body fat percentage, or weight—that is known to cause HA.
+There’s no magic number—be it hours of exercise per week, body fat percentage, or weight—that will make you lose your period.
 It is completely individual to you and your body.

-In fact, the majority of women I meet who develop HA are very surprised when their period goes missing.
-They think they’re just “being healthy.”
+In fact, the majority of women I meet who lose their period think they’re just “being healthy.”
 If this is what happened to you, remember: it’s never healthy to lose your period.
 When your period is missing, it’s a sign that there is some imbalance in your body.

 Why Losing Your Period Matters

-When you’re of childbearing age, a regular menstrual cycle is one of the most important indicators of your health.
+When you’re of childbearing age, a regular menstrual cycle is an important indicator of your health.
 In fact, according to some experts, your menstrual cycle is your 6th vital sign.

 Losing your period is like a big, blaring siren warning you that your body is experiencing an imbalance.
 Even if right now, the only symptom is your period missing, hypothalamic amenorrhea is a sign that there is a bigger issue going on.

-Even if you don’t want to have kids now or ever, your body needs a menstrual cycle to stay healthy.
+Even if you don’t want to have kids now or ever, your body needs a menstrual cycle for healthy hormone production.
 Ovulation is necessary for the production of estrogen.
 If you’re not ovulating, estrogen levels will drop and your risk of osteoporosis and stress fractures increases.